engin100/950/labs/lab-7.md

 _Figure 3: The schematic completed in the Postlab 1 assignment_

 Note that each component is defined with its own individual symbol.
 Capacitors, resistors, and transistors (Q1 and Q2), and some connectors (P1) are standardized and thus have pre-loaded symbols in the software, but for most of our components, that is not the case.
 We have additional libraries custom made by ENGR100 staff with our components pre-loaded, so as we will discuss in the procedure, you can simply drag and drop them into place.
-See link above.
+Use only the Final Project Library linked above.

 ### Your Schematic Contents

 Obviously, the functionality we're trying to put on a PCB is the ability to record data from your sensor board, so starting your schematic off by adding your full Lab 3, 4, and 5 circuits is a good starting point.

 We have made a power board that provides you the LDOs and battery connector.
-This is included in the provided ENGR100 library.
+This is included in the provided Final Project Library.

 LEDs are also useful when diagnosing software bugs without a computer, telling you if the board is on or off, and also making cool light patterns.